sempernow/refpages/REFs/Kubernetes.CKAD.md

 # Validate that apiVersion does NOT exist
 ☩ kubectl api-versions |grep 'apps/v1beta1'
 ```
-- The deployment's `kubeconfig` file ([redis-deploy.obsolete.yaml](redis-deploy.obsolete.yaml)) declares an obsolete API version; does not exist in current K8s build.
+- The deployment's manifest file ([redis-deploy.obsolete.yaml](redis-deploy.obsolete.yaml)) declares an obsolete API version; does not exist in current K8s build.
 ```yaml
 apiVersion: apps/v1beta1
 ```